telerik/maui-docs/controls/timespanpicker/timespan-picker-styling.md

 ---
 title: Styling
-page_title: .NET MAUI Time Picker Documentation | Styling
+page_title: .NET MAUI TimeSpan Picker Documentation | Styling
-description: Check our &quot;Styling&quot; documentation article for Telerik TimePicker for .NET MAUI.
+description: Check our &quot;Selection&quot; documentation article for Telerik TimeSpan Picker for .NET MAUI.
 position: 8
-slug: time-picker-styling
+slug: timespan-picker-styling
 ---

 # Styling

-## TimePicker Styling
+## TimeSpanPicker Styling

-Time Picker control for Xamаrin provides the following Style properties for customizing its look:
+TimeSpan Picker control for Xamаrin provides the following Style properties for customizing its look:

-* `SpinnerStyle`(of type *Style* with target type **telerikDataControls:RadSpinner**): Defines the style applied to the spinner item and selected item.
+* `SpinnerStyle`(of type *Style* with target type **telerikDataControls:RadSpinner**): Defines the style applied to the spinner item and selected item interval.
 * `SpinnerHeaderStyle`(of type *Style* with target type **Xamarin.Forms.Label**): Specifies the style applied to the spinner header labels.
 * `SelectionHighlightStyle`(of type *Style* with target type **telerikPrimitives:RadBorder**): Specifies the style applied to the selection inside the popup.
 * `PlaceholderLabelStyle`(of type *Style* with target type **Xamarin.Forms.Label**): Defines the style applied to the placeholder label.
-* `DisplayLabelStyle`(of type *Style* with target type **Xamarin.Forms.Label**): Defines the style applied to the label which is visualized when time is selected.
+* `DisplayLabelStyle`(of type *Style* with target type **Xamarin.Forms.Label**): Defines the style applied to the label which is visualized when time duration is selected.

-In addition, RadTimePicker exposes properties for specifying its border style and background color, namely:
+In addition, RadTimeSpanPicker exposes properties for specifying its border style and background color, namely:

 * `BackgroundColor`(*Xamarin.Forms.Color*): Defines the background color of the picker.
 * `BorderColor`(*Xamarin.Forms.Color*): Defines the border color of the picker.